 Infectious Disease; Microbial Pathogenesis

 I have an active, nationally funded translational research program.
-My research focuses on bacteria called Gram-negative bacilli (GNB) including Escherichia coli, Acinetobacter baumannii and a new hypervirulent variant of Klebsiella pneumoniae.
+My research focuses on Gram-negative bacilli (GNB), including Escherichia coli, Acinetobacter baumannii and a new hypervirulent variant of Klebsiella pneumoniae.

 GNB are becoming increasingly resistant to antibiotics, including strains that have become resistant to all available antibiotics.
-Unfortunately, there are virtually no new antimicrobial agents active against highly resistant GNB in the pharmaceutical “pipeline”.
-To address this formidable clinical challenge, we have increased our understanding of the bacterial factors that are critical for these GNB to cause infection.
-We are using this information to develop vaccines for the prevention of infection and antibodies that can be used to treat infection.
-Other studies involve identifying potential bacterial drug targets; this information will be used to develop new classes of antibiotics.
+Unfortunately, there are virtually no new antimicrobial agents active against highly resistant GNB in the pharmaceutical “pipeline.”
+To address this formidable clinical challenge, my collaborators and I have increased our understanding of the bacterial factors that are critical for these GNB to cause infection.
+We use this information to develop vaccines that will prevent infection and antibodies that can be used to treat infection.
+My UB collaborators include Dr. Campagnari (microbiology) and Dr. Gulick (structural biology).
+My research also involves identifying potential bacterial drug targets; this information will be used to develop new classes of antibiotics.

 I intermittently have students in my lab, and I participate in a grant designed to encourage medical students to become physician-scientists.
 I welcome interested students to contact me about conducting research with me.

 The Buffalo VAMC is the site of my clinical teaching.
 I teach first- and second-year medical students in lecture settings and small group sessions, including courses in lung respiration, musculoskeletal, renal and microbiology-immunology.
 Residents attend my grand rounds; I also teach fellows in all aspects of their training and mentor those who perform their research projects in my lab.

 Since the advent of the COVID-19 pandemic I have served as a resource to educate and inform healthcare providers, the public, and businesses on how to best manage this evolving crisis.